-Foreign markets represented approximately 12% for the six months ended June 30, 2014 compared to 16% of our revenues in 2013 and 7% of our revenues in 2012.
-We are working to expand market penetration, particularly in Europe and Asia.
+Foreign markets represented approximately 19% of our revenues in 2014, compared to 16% of our revenues in 2013.
+We are working to expand market penetration, particularly in Asia.
 Any such expansion will subject us to the possibility of new business risks, including: